-Project database on your operating or file system, a project database is a collection of project files, a project directory, project directories, a lib directory, and possibly an archives and a work directory.
+Project database structure on an operating system On your operating or file system, a project database is a collection of project files, a pvcsuser directory, project directories, a lib directory, and possibly an archives and a work directory.
 You can change the default locations of the archive and work directories when you create the project database.

-Project database structure within the desktop client

-From within Version Manager, a project database contains projects and subprojects, as shown below.
+Project database structure within the desktop client From within Version Manager, a project database contains projects and subprojects, as shown below.
 They also contain versioned files, which appear in the File pane (not shown).